BUPT-GAMMA/OpenHGNN/openhgnn/dataset/README.md

 # Dataset

-A dataset is related to a task.
-So dataset should load not only a heterograph, but also some index involving training, validation and testing.
+A dataset is related to a task, so it is a part of task.

+So dataset should load not only a heterograph[DGLGraph], but also some index involving training, validation and testing.
+The node/edge feature is not necessary, but most models need node feature.
+So we will build node feature with [*HeteroEmbedLayer*](../models/EmbedLayer.py) in general, and we build it in the trainerflow when dataset has no feature.

 For now, we have two downstream tasks, which are node classification and link prediction.